Klipper3d/klipper/docs/Status_Reference.md

 - `state_message`: A human readable string giving additional context on the current Klipper state.

+## weigh_scale

+The following information is available in the `weigh_scale` object
+- `calibrated`: Returns a boolean (False) only if the load cell is not calibrated.
+- `weight`: Returns a float that represents the calibrated weight measurement, adjusted for tare.
+Absent if calibration has not been performed.

 ## z_tilt

 The following information is available in the `z_tilt` object (this